fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QDrag.md

 ### Detailed Description

 &emsp;&emsp;The `QDrag` class provides support for `MIME-based` drag and drop data transfer.
-&emsp;&emsp;`Drag` and drop is an intuitive way for users to copy or move data around in an application, and is used in many desktop environments as a mechanism for copying data between applications. `Drag` and drop support in `Qt` is centered around the `QDrag` class that handles most of the details of a drag and drop operation.
+&emsp;&emsp;Drag and drop is an intuitive way for users to copy or move data around in an application, and is used in many desktop environments as a mechanism for copying data between applications.
+Drag and drop support in `Qt` is centered around the `QDrag` class that handles most of the details of a drag and drop operation.
 &emsp;&emsp;The data to be transferred by the drag and drop operation is contained in a `QMimeData` object.
 This is specified with the `setMimeData()` function in the following way:

 ``` cpp